Polkadot-Blockchain-Academy/pba-content/syllabus/5-Substrate/1-Intro-to-Substrate_Slides.md

 Notes:

 take a moment to establish that this upgrade is forkless.
-The runtime is upgraded, but the client is not.
-In fact, the client didn't need to know about this at all.
+The runtime is upgraded, but the node is not.
+In fact, the node didn't need to know about this at all.

 This is what the meta-protocol achieves.